With podcasting becoming increasingly more popular, there’s really no better time to start your podcast than now.

 After you’ve decided that your idea for a podcast is genius, you might be ready to jump in the studio right then and there.
 However, you may have a hard time recording and publishing your audio without the right equipment.

-At the most basic level, you need something to record your conversations and a software that can edit your audio.
-Whether you choose to use your smartphone, laptop or desktop to mix down your audio is entirely up to you.
+At the most basic level, you need something to record your conversations and software that can edit your audio.
+Whether you choose to use your smartphone, laptop, or desktop to mix down your audio is entirely up to you.

 If you have any capital to invest into your podcast, you want to first buy a good mic and a decent mixer.
 A mic will allow you to record your audio in higher quality.
 When compared to a voice recorder app on your phone, a mic can make you sound like a complete professional even when you’re recording your first episode.
 Having clear, easy-to-hear audio is crucial to creating a good all-audio experience.

 A mixer allows you to instantly adjust the volume of your voice, the background noise or any other aspect of your audio recording.